Miriquidi

 Photo: DENKSTATT Erzgebirge / Illustration: Ines Eisinger (Bikini Kommando)

-Two legends of the Ore Mountains meet: the Miriquidi primeval forest, which is shrouded in myth and once covered the entire Ore Mountains, and the ingenious VERO Construc building sets, made by VERO Olbernhau toymakers.
-Generations of children who grew up in the GDR learned to plan, play and build creatively with these sets.
-The toy reformers at DENKSTATT Erzgebirge were inspired by the Construc building sets and developed a small child-friendly camp from just a few modules: It includes tents, a kitchen and an eating station.
-The tents can be booked as mobile overnight accommodation in the paddock at Schlaf Schön! in Neukirchen-Adorf.
+Two myths of the Ore Mountains came together: the legendary Miriquidi primeval forest, which once covered the entire Ore Mountains, and the ingenious VERO Construc construction set from the Olbernhau VERO toy makers.
+Generations of children growing up in the GDR learnt to plan, play and build creatively.
+The toy reformers at DENKSTATT Erzgebirge were inspired by the Construc construction kits and developed a small camp suitable for children from just a few modules: tents, a kitchen and a dining station.
+Parts of this equipment were exhibited at the Bergschau - Kopec kreativity in the Buntspeicher Zöwnitz.
+The tents could be booked as mobile overnight accommodation in the paddock at Schlaf Schön! in Neukirchen-Adorf.

-There will be no children's camp in Seiffen this year.
+Please note: There was no children's camp in Seiffen this year.

 This link leads to the Internet.